 A new and revised Highway Code has been since January 29th 2022.
-It gives cyclists a clear priority over drivers, and has been updated to include 2 new rules about the new ‘hierachy of road users’
+It gives cyclists a clear priority over drivers, and has been updated to include 2 new rules about the new ‘hierarchy of road users’

 Cyclists and cycling campaigners in particular have welcomed these changes, but the UK Govt has been accused of communicating them silently.